soliloquyx/ev-charging-app/README.md

 3. In production, errors should be logged centrally (Crashlytics, Sentry etc).

+4. Didn't test with different screen sizes and platforms.
+Relied on my iPhone 14 Pro and 15 Pro simulator.

-4. I hardcoded text values to components in english.
+5. I hardcoded text values to components in english.
 In a production app, texts would be separated into language files and a library like i18n would be used.

-5. Dataset in my app is quite small, so not much thought was put into optimizing list component performance.
+6. Dataset in my app is quite small, so not much thought was put into optimizing list component performance.
 This would be done as needed, when issues surface.

-6. Production app would benefit from a search/filtering component.
+7. Production app would benefit from a search/filtering component.

-7. In production, stations would have GPS coordinates, shown on a map and distance from user could be calculated if allowed.
+8. In production, stations would have GPS coordinates, shown on a map and distance from user could be calculated if allowed.

-8. Live activity widget could be added to show progress even when the app is on the background.
+9. Live activity widget could be added to show progress even when the app is on the background.